-Conspiracy Theories and Government Investigation Books
+Learn about Conspiracy Theories and Cover-ups in these Government Investigation Books

-The 9/11 Commission Report: Final Report of the National Commission on Terrorist Attacks Upon the United States
+The 9/11 Commission Report: Final Report of the National Commission on Terrorist Attacks Upon the United States (Authorized Edition)

-As a result of the report, the commission called for a sweeping overhaul of the United State’s intelligence gathering system.
+As a result of the report, the commission called for a sweeping overhaul of the United State’s intelligence-gathering system.
 Recommendations included the appointment of a National Security Director and the creation of a National Counterterrorism Center.

 This book scrutinizes the timeline and physical evidence of the September 11th terrorist attacks.
-It puts forth a number of questionable theories about the attacks and the resulting destruction.
-For example, the book suggests that the twin towers did not fall due to the plane crashes, but rather from explosives place throughout the buildings.
+It puts forth several questionable theories about the attacks and the resulting destruction.
+For example, the book suggests that the twin towers did not fall due to the plane crashes but rather from explosives placed throughout the buildings.
 In addition, the book suggests that the Bush Administration had prior knowledge of the attacks.

-Provides excerpts from the House-Senate Joint Inquiry Report on 9/11: Testimony from fourteen Key Witnesses – This book distills the information from the United States government 9/11 Commission investigation and the Joint House-Senate Inquiry.
-The book delves into the details of the al-Qaeda plot, the details of the attack itself, the extensive emergency response, and miscommunication between government intelligence agencies such as the FBI and the CIA.
+Provides excerpts from the House-Senate Joint Inquiry Report on 9/11: Testimony from fourteen Key Witnesses – This book distills the information from the United States government’s 9/11 Commission investigation and the Joint House-Senate Inquiry.
+The book delves into the details of the al-Qaeda plot, the attack itself, the extensive emergency response, and miscommunication between government intelligence agencies such as the FBI and the CIA.

 This book covers the U.S. Government’s involvement with the international illegal drug trade.